-The Mississippi Cheese Straw Factory produces the perfect example of a southern staple: the Cheese Straw.
-The Mississippi Cheese Straw Factory is also producing favorites like: lemon straws, cinnamon pecan straws, key lime straws and Elvis peanut butter banana straws.
+The Mississippi Cheese Straw Factory produces the perfect example of a southern staple: the Traditional Cheddar Cheese Straw.
+The Mississippi Cheese Straw Factory also makes favorites such as Lemon Straws, Mudpuppies, Three Cheese Cheese Straws, Cinnamon Pecan Straws, Key Lime Straws and many more.
 Founder Mary Margaret Yerger began the business in 1991 out of her home and was so successful it is now in every gourmet food and gift store in the South.
 Visit the store or their website to get an idea of the delectable straw-style delights that await you!

 Nola serves Southern comfort food to fine cuisine such as Tuna Provençal, seared tuna steak topped with a mixture of crawfish tails, mushrooms, artichokes and sauteed garlic.
 Nola has also become known for its sandwiches, house dressings, steaks and seafood.

 Famous for its shrimp po'boys and floating hamburgers.
 A nostalgic drive-in restaurant with ample seating indoors.

 Barbecue dine right.